jhauraw/jw-com-jekyll/_posts/2012/2012-01-01-affirmations-entrepreneurs.md

 __Einstein__ has a famous saying which can be paraphrased as "the definition of insanity is doing the same thing over and over again and expecting different results."
 If we look at Eker's model of the __printout__, most people are completely insane because they complain about failure over and over again, yet they NEVER bother to change the subconscious!

-For example, if you say you want to earn $30K per month as an entrepreneur, but your subconscious input is planting seeds of $3,000, no matter how hard you try, you will not earn more than $3,000 and you will feel the sting of failure, not to mention qualify as insane according to Einstein.
+For example, if you say you want to earn $30,000 per month as an entrepreneur, but your subconscious input is planting seeds of $3,000, no matter how hard you try, you will not earn more than $3,000 and you will feel the sting of failure, not to mention qualify as insane according to Einstein.
 You cannot plant corn and expect wheat.

-### How Do We Change the Program?
+### How do we change the program?

 Psychologists have discovered that we can modify the patterns in the subconscious mind in two ways: